huberflores/NQueensCodeOffloading/README.md

 NQueens with Code Offloading in Android
 ========================================

-The case of Nqueens algorithm with code offloading with [code annotations](https://github.com/huberflores/CodeOffloadingAnnotations)
+The case of Nqueens algorithm with computational offloading using [code annotations](https://github.com/huberflores/CodeOffloadingAnnotations)

 Contact information